-(a) See GSA Order, Guidance on Use of the Credit Card for Purchases (CFO 4200.1), for forms required for purchase card actions.
+- (a) See GSA Order, Guidance on Use of the Credit Card for Purchases (CFO 4200.1), for forms required for purchase card actions. - (b) Use OF 347, Order for Supplies or Services instead of GSA Form 300 or 300-1 (pin-feed format), Order for Supplies and Services, when making purchases payable through PEGASYS.

-- (b) Use GSA Form 300 or 300-1 (pin-feed format), Order for Supplies and Services, instead of OF 347, Order for Supplies or Services, when making purchases payable through the National Electronic Accounting and Reporting (NEAR) System. - (1) This form may also be used to make other purchases when a specific form is not prescribed.
-It may be used as a delivery or task order instead of SF 1449, Solicitation/Contract/Order for Commercial Items. - (2) Prepare and process GSA Form 300 following the instructions at 553.370-300-I. Use GSA Form 300A or 300-A(1) (pin-feed format), order for Supplies or Services (continuation), if additional space is needed. - (c) Use GSA Form 1458, Motor Vehicle Shop Work Order, Repair and Purchase Order, instead of the OF 347 when making purchases in connection with the maintenance, servicing or repair of GSA fleet management vehicles. - (d) Use GSA Form 3186, Order for Supplies or Services or GSA Form 3186-B, Order for Supplies or Services (EDI), instead of OF 347, Order for Supplies or Services, when making simplified acquisitions or placing orders against established contracts through the FSS-19 system. - Use GSA Form 3186 for mail orders placed against established contracts. - (2) Document the file for a delivery, task, or purchase order transmitted to contractors electronically using Electronic Data Interchange (EDI) procedures by generating a GSA Form 3186-B. - (e) Use GSA Form 8002B, Motor Vehicle Delivery Order, to order fleet management vehicles.
+- (1) The OF 347 may also be used to make other purchases when a specific form is not prescribed.
+It may be used as a delivery or task order instead of SF 1449, Solicitation/Contract/Order for Commercial Items. - (2) Prepare and process OF 347.
+Use OF 348, Order for Supplies or Services Continuation, if additional space is needed. - (c) Use GSA Form 1458, Motor Vehicle Shop Work Order, Repair and Purchase Order, or the OF 347 when making purchases in connection with the maintenance, servicing or repair of GSA fleet management vehicles. - (d) Use OF 347, Order for Supplies or Services, or GSA Form 3186, Order for Supplies or Services, or GSA Form 3186-B, Order for Supplies or Services (EDI), when making simplified acquisitions or placing orders against established contracts through the FSS-19 system. - (1) Use GSA Form 3186 for mail orders placed against established contracts. - (2) Document the file for a delivery, task, or purchase order transmitted to contractors electronically using Electronic Data Interchange (EDI) procedures by generating a GSA Form 3186-B or OF 347. - (e) Use GSA Form 8002B, Motor Vehicle Delivery Order, to order fleet management vehicles.
 Do not use this form as a purchase order for simplified acquisitions.
-Use GSA Form 8002A to notify the consignee of the status of motor vehicle requisitions. - (f) The contracting director is responsible for safeguarding books of Standard Form 44's and establishing procedures to account for purchases.
-Do not authorize use of this form if the seller's accounting system requires production of an invoice as a matter of routine.
-Consider other authorized methods, giving preference to use of the Governmentwide commercial purchase card.
+Use GSA Form 8002A to notify the consignee of the status of motor vehicle requisitions.